New!

 • A broker will help you to compare cover and price from their panel of insurers.

-• Brokers may have access to broker-only prices that customers would be unable to access from the insurer directly.
+• Brokers may have access to broker-only deals that customers cannot take advantage of directly.

-We understand that managing cash flow is important, which is why we offer flexible ways to pay for your Static Caravan Insurance policy.
+We understand that managing cash flow is important, which is why we offer flexible ways to pay for your Park Home Insurance policy.
 If you'd prefer not to pay the full amount in full, you can opt for a 50% deposit, with the remaining balance due 28 days after your policy begins - giving you time to spread the cost.

 Alternatively, if monthly budgeting works better for your business, our third-party premium finance provider can offer convenient direct debit payments, allowing you to split the cost into manageable instalments (interest rates apply, please speak with our team for details).